 Above: Chuck Baldra, Glenn Strange, and non-singing Tex Palmer.

 (From Old Corral collection)

-Above are Jean Porter (cowboy hat and buckskin jacket), heroine Fay McKenzie (white blouse & green scarf), Edith Fellows (blue blouse), Gene Autry and Smiley Burnette.
-The tall galoot in the back row center is 'Cactus Mack' McPeters and a youthful singer/songwriter Johnny Bond is on the far right.
-Lobby card from HEART OF THE RIO GRANDE (Republic, 1942) which is among the last batch of films that Autry did at Republic prior to entering World War II service.
+Above are Jean Porter (cowboy hat and buckskin jacket), heroine Fay McKenzie (white blouse and green scarf), Edith Fellows (blue blouse), Gene Autry and Smiley Burnette.
+The tall galoot in the back row center is 'Cactus Mack' Mc Peters and a youthful singer/songwriter Johnny Bond is on the far right.
+Lobby card from HEART OF THE RIO GRANDE (Republic, 1942) which is among the last batch of films that Autry did at Republic Pictures prior to him entering World War II service.